Next Gen Pregnancy Initiative

 Can I contact BWF to determine my eligibility?

-It is the responsibility of applicants to read the published guidelines and FAQs to determine eligibility.
 The FAQs are updated regularly in response to questions received.
-BWF staff will do their best to respond to every inquiry but will prioritize those questions that are not already clearly addressed in the published guidelines.
-Please do not contact BWF to ask if we can make an exception to clearly stated guidelines.
-To ensure a timely response, please email your questions to the program contacts provided.
+BWF staff will do their best to respond to every inquiry but will prioritize questions not already clearly addressed in the published guidelines.
+Please do not contact BWF to request an exception to clearly stated guidelines.

 I do not have a tenure-track position.
 Am I eligible for this award?